kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

 - Whether it's on Lambda Calculus or Haskell, or building games, I'd really appreciate it.
-  It helps to be a part of the community, plus it makes you accountable when you post!
+  It helps to be a part of the community, plus it makes you accountable for *doing* or *contributing something* when you post!

-## Solved two katas
+## I Solved two katas

 - Find the nth even number :
   This is simple Mathematics